-True, the above is intended and first received as a funny story, nevertheless one with a great lesson to learn for those wise and humble enough to realize it!
+True, the above is intentionally meant to be received as a funny story, nevertheless, one with a great lesson to learn for those wise and humble enough to realize it!
 What is it that you do for a living?
 Maybe your not a restroom attendant but the same care and dedication can be applied to your responsibilities to those you support, regardless of your occupation.

-One thing that seems like a dying culture in today’s work force is the appreciation of having a job, period!
-So many young men graduate from their first career (what must have seemed like one) to enter their second, the workforce.
-In this new world they’ll be earning an income needed to begin paying their own way through life, where growing up and going to school that burden lied mainly on their parents or guardians.
-Now it’s their turn to learn the art of setting money back for more than the newest release of their favorite on-line game.
+One thing that seems like a dying culture in today’s workforce is the appreciation of having a job, period!
+Young men graduate from schools and universities to enter the workforce.
+In this new world, they’ll be earning an income needed to begin paying their own way through life where growing up and going to school that burden lied mainly on their parents or guardians.
+Now it’s their turn to learn the art of setting money back for more than the newest release of their favorite online game.

 One of the things I count among my truest blessings is having the fortune of having managers in my younger years that were the opposite of the above and taught all in their supervision by example rather than demand.
 They were there in the ditches with us working as hard as any of us, as long as any of us, and getting as dirty as any of us.
 Those are the true leaders!